quodlibet/quodlibet/quodlibet/docs/development/contributing.rst

 Translation
 -----------

-Help us [Development_Translation translate Quod Libet into other languages].
+Help us :ref:`translate Quod Libet into other languages<Translating>`.
 You don't need to know how to program in Python to do it.
-Read our [Development_Vocabulary vocabulary and style guidelines], and [Development_Accelerators notes on access keys and accelerators].

 Submitting patches